 May We See Your ID?

-From dining to building access, and from events admission to discounts, your Pace ID is one of them most important things for you to have while on campus.
+From building access to dining, and from events admission to discounts, your Pace ID is one of them most important things for you to have while on campus.
 With the start of the fall semester coming up soon, we’ve made some changes to the ways you receive your ID card and how you can request a replacement.

 First and foremost, no one will be allowed inside of any Pace ID Card Office to snap a new photo, so make sure that when you upload your image, you make it a good one.